seawarrior181/PasswordPump_II/README.md

 The purpose of this repository on GitHub is to disseminate software for and information about the PasswordPump v2.0.
 See the Password Pump II Users Guide.pdf and https://5volts.org for details.

 # Change Log
+unreleased v2.0.4
+  * Added the ability to customize the group names via PasswordPumpGUI.
-unreleased v2.0.4 Added Factory Reset to the PassPumpGUI program.
-Added a pre-compiler directive to deal with "lefty" rotary encoders; see users guide for more info.
-Modified the custom PCB and added a pre-compiler directive for use with Adafruit ItsyBitsy M0.
-Fixed the defect whereby entering the decoy password did not result in a factory reset.
-Tweaked the mechanism for generating a random seed.
-Fixed the following defect: Via PasswordPumpGUI Insert, then (Alt)(Tab) to navigate to another application;  Upon returning to PasswordPumpGUI the Account Name is "Unknown";  Set focus to another account, the PasswordPump and PasswordPumpGUI freeze;  Close the PasswordPumpGUI window and long click on the PasswordPump;  Now there is only one account in the PasswordPump; Restore from secondary EEprom.
+  * Added Factory Reset to the PassPumpGUI program.
+  * Added a pre-compiler directive to deal with "lefty" rotary encoders; see users guide for more info.
+  * Modified the custom PCB and added a pre-compiler directive for use with Adafruit ItsyBitsy M0.
+  * Fixed the defect whereby entering the decoy password did not result in a factory reset.
+  * Tweaked the mechanism for generating a random seed.
+  * Fixed the following defect: Via PasswordPumpGUI Insert, then (Alt)(Tab) to navigate to another application;  Upon returning to PasswordPumpGUI the Account Name is "Unknown";  Set focus to another account, the PasswordPump and PasswordPumpGUI freeze;  Close the PasswordPumpGUI window and long click on the PasswordPump;  Now there is only one account in the PasswordPump; Restore from secondary EEprom.
 This issue is resolved.

+2020-04-26 v2.0.3
-2020-04-26 v2.0.3 Fixed a defect discovered by Neil whereby the @ needed to be added back to the list of characters available for input via rotary encoder.
-Fixed an error whereby you could scroll past the z when entering characters via rotary encoder.
-Changed automatic logout from the device so that it does not automatically lock your computer.
-Fixed a defect whereby when long clicking after search by group you didn't return to the right group you always returned to favorites.
-Changed the Credentials menu so that you always know which account you're in.
-Fixed a problem in the Settings menu where you were not returning to the menu item from which you came.
-Fixed some issues with menu navigation when long clicking to make it more intuitive.
-Added the ability to customize the names of groups.
-Fixed a defect in PasswordPumpGUI whereby the value of a text box where the cursor is positioned before the Insert menu item is selected becomes blank after a new record is inserted by eliminating Insert (and Delete) from the File menu and substituting buttons for those functions.
-Fixed an issue discovered by Neil whereby the custom group names were not reflected in PasswordPumpGUI.
+  * Fixed a defect discovered by Neil whereby the @ needed to be added back to the list of characters available for input via rotary encoder.
+  * Fixed an error whereby you could scroll past the z when entering characters via rotary encoder.
+  * Changed automatic logout from the device so that it does not automatically lock your computer.
+  * Fixed a defect whereby when long clicking after search by group you didn't return to the right group you always returned to favorites.
+  * Changed the Credentials menu so that you always know which account you're in.
+  * Fixed a problem in the Settings menu where you were not returning to the menu item from which you came.
+  * Fixed some issues with menu navigation when long clicking to make it more intuitive.
+  * Added the ability to customize the names of groups.
+  * Fixed a defect in PasswordPumpGUI whereby the value of a text box where the cursor is positioned before the Insert menu item is selected becomes blank after a new record is inserted by eliminating Insert (and Delete) from the File menu and substituting buttons for those functions.
+  * Fixed an issue discovered by Neil whereby the custom group names were not reflected in PasswordPumpGUI.

 2020-02-24 v2.0.2 Eliminated the need for the PyCmdMessenger edits.
 You still need to install PyCmdMessenger, you just don't need to make any edits to it.